Curl (programming language)

-Curl is a reflective object-oriented programming language for interactive web applications whose goal is to provide a smoother transition between formatting and programming.
+Curl is a reflective object-oriented programming language for interactive web applications, whose goal is to provide a smoother transition between content formatting and computer programming.
 It makes it possible to embed complex objects in simple documents without needing to switch between programming languages or development platforms.
-The Curl implementation initially consisted of just an interpreter, but a compiler was added later.
+The Curl implementation initially consisted of an interpreter only; a compiler was added later.

-Curl combines text markup (as in HTML), scripting (as in JavaScript), and heavy-duty computing (as in Java, C#, or C++) within one unified framework.
-It is used in a range of internal enterprise, B2B, and B2C applications.
+Curl combines text markup (as in HyperText Markup Language (HTML)), scripting (as in JavaScript), and heavy-duty computing (as in Java, C#, or C++) within one unified framework.
+It is used in a range of internal enterprise, business-to-business (B2B), and business-to-consumer (B2C) applications.

 Curl programs may be compiled into Curl applets, that are viewed using the Curl RTE, a runtime environment with a plugin for web browsers.
 Currently, it is supported on Microsoft Windows.
-Linux, and macOS was dropped on March 25, 2019 (starting with version 8.0.8).
-Curl supports "detached applets", which is a web deployed applet which runs on the user's desktop independent of a browser window much as in Silverlight 3 and Adobe AIR.
+Linux, and macOS was dropped on March 25, 2019 (starting with version 8.0.10).
+Curl supports "detached applets", which is a web deployed applet which runs on the user's desktop independent of a browser window much as in Microsoft Silverlight 3 and Adobe AIR.

 Architecture

 The Curl language attempts to address a long-standing problem: the different building blocks that make up any modern web document most often require wildly different methods of implementation: different languages, different tools, different frameworks, often completely different teams.
-The final — and often most difficult — hurdle has been getting all of these blocks to communicate with each other in a consistent manner.
+The final, and often most difficult, hurdle has been getting all of these blocks to communicate with each other in a consistent manner.
 Curl attempts to side-step these problems by providing a consistent syntactic and semantic interface at all levels of web content creation: from simple HTML to complex object-oriented programming.

 Curl is a markup language like HTML—that is, plain text is shown as text; at the same time, Curl includes an object-oriented programming language that supports multiple inheritance.
 Curl applications are not required to observe the separation of information, style, and behavior that HTML, Cascading Style Sheets (CSS), and JavaScript have imposed, although that style of programming can be used in Curl if desired.

 While the Curl language can be used as an HTML replacement for presenting formatted text, its abilities range all the way to those of a compiled, strongly typed, object-oriented system programming language.
 Both the authoring (HTML-level) and programming constructs of Curl can be extended in user code.
 The language is designed so Curl applications can be compiled to native code of the client machine by a just-in-time compiler and run at high speed.
-Curl applets can also be written so that they will run off-line when disconnected from the network (occasionally connected computing).
-In fact, the Curl IDE is an application written in Curl.
+Curl applets can also be written so that they can run off-line when disconnected from a network (occasionally connected computing).
+The Curl IDE is an application written in Curl.